 “We find all debt measures to be strongly correlated with health satisfaction, mental health, and obesity.”

-Keep reading below to learn more about the impact of financial stress on physical and metal health!
+Keep reading below to read more about what to do when something happens that causes debt, as well as the impact of financial stress on physical and metal health!

 How High Debt to Assets Ratio Leads to Poor Health